adeep/bitwarden_reddit/cannot_login.md

   If you are not sure, try them both!

 * If you cannot load the page for your web vault, wait until you can before trying anything else.
-  In this situation, you should consider making an [export](https://bitwarden.com/help/export-your-data/) if do not already have one.
+  In this situation, if you do not have an [export](https://bitwarden.com/help/export-your-data/), you could still consider trying making one if you do not already have one.

 * _If you’re self-hosting_, verify your own server _is functioning correctly_.
 It is possible your